ashishsober/Backend-express-with-MongoDB/kubernetes-readme.md

     minikube start --vm-driver=hyperkit

     -----------
+# Create a master node
+    Go to azure portal and create a cluster
+    az acr list --resource-group omms-pep-weekly --output table
+    az aks get-credentials --resource-group omms-pep-weekly --name aks-cluster-dev-weekly kubectl config set-context --current --namespace=omms-pep-dev

+# For AKS, there are two ways to get permission to pull the image from the Azure Container Registry.
+     az aks show
+     az aks update -n aks-cluster-dev-weekly -g omms-pep-weekly --attach-acr testingpush
+     * One is that grant the permission to the service principal which AKS cluster used.
+You can get the details in Grant AKS access to ACR.
+In this way, you just need only one service principal.
 # Create a POD
     kubectl create deployment nginx-del --image=nginx
     kubectl edit deployment nginx-del (you can see the .yaml file and edit that fie accordingly)